sccn/sccn.github.io/others/EEGLAB_Bugs.md

 information, see below).
 There are mainly four modules in EEGLAB that use mex files.

--   Fieldtrip functions: If you get an error that some functions in the Fieldtrip folder cannot be found, refer to the [Fieldtrip documentation](https://www.fieldtriptoolbox.org/faq/matlab_complains_about_a_missing_or_invalid_mex_file_what_should_i_do/) for how to recompile such functions.
+-   FieldTrip functions: If you get an error that some functions in the FieldTrip folder cannot be found, refer to the [FieldTrip documentation](https://www.fieldtriptoolbox.org/faq/matlab_complains_about_a_missing_or_invalid_mex_file_what_should_i_do/) for how to recompile such functions.